leob/ionic-quickstarter/README.md

 #### Development mode

-In development mode, the gulp build process is simple and lightweight: it doesn't do minification/concatenation, template caching, annotations and so on.
-It only does a SASS compile (if you want).
+In development mode, the gulp build process is simple and lightweight: no minification, concatenation and so on.

-Also, in development mode, by default, the various (signup, login etc) use a "mock" implementation using fake data (note however that you can easily override this through configuration parameters).
+By default, in development mode, the various services (signup, login etc) use a "mock" implementation with fake data (but you can easily override this through configuration parameters).

-All of this makes the development process fast and lightweight.

 #### Production mode

-Things are different in production mode: the gulp build process does a complete build including minification, concatenation, template caching and so on, and the app runs with 'real' services.
+In production mode (used on a real device), the gulp build process does a complete build including minification, concatenation etc, and the app runs with 'real' services.

 (e.g. the Parse service for signup/login, but you can replace this with an implementation of your own)

-Production mode is used to run on a real device.

 #### Test mode

 Third mode is the test mode (gulp test/karma).
-This also uses the 'lightweight' build process and 'mock' service implementations.
+This also uses the 'lightweight' build process and 'mock' services.

 For more details on configuring and using development, test and production mode, see the Wiki.